fingerskier/manthra/README.md

 ...tired, go-to bed
 ...uninspired, take a shower
 ...doubtful, write

 A leader is one of whom it will be said, he was one of them but demonstrably in charge.
   Stanley McCrystal.

 I can afford nouns, but adjectives are expensive.
   Jimmy Youngblood

 Being powerful is like being a lady.
 If you have to tell people you are, you aren't.
   Margaret Thatcher

 Our talents are living things.
 We give birth to them, nourish them, till they grow and become immortal.
   Michael Bassey Johnson

 Never underestimate the man who overestimates himself.

 It is easier to find men who will volunteer to die,
 than to find those who are willing to endure pain with patience.
   Caesar Augustus

 Libertarians fight for freedom,
 Liberals fight for the helpless,
 Conservatives fight for civilization;
 All three are entirely necessary.
   Michael Shellenberger

 If you don't have friends who are not like you then you're in trouble.
   M. Currier

 To know that we know what we know, and that we do not know what we do not know, that is true knowledge.
   Confuscius

 We have no more right to consume happiness without producing it than to consume wealth without producing it.
   George Bernard Shaw

 Life contains but two tragedies.
-One is not to get your heart’s desire; the other is to get it.
+One is not to get your heart’s desire;
+the other is to get it.
   George Bernard Shaw

 Until you understand a writer's ignorance, presume yourself ignorant of his understanding.
   Samuel Taylor Coleridge

 If you presume to love something, you must love the process of it much more than you love the finished product.
   John Irving

-If you can walk with the crowd and keep your virtue, or walk with Kings-nor lose the common touch;
+If you can walk with the crowd and keep your virtue, or walk with Kings- nor lose the common touch;
 If neither foes nor loving friends can hurt you;
 If all men count with you, but none too much;
 If you can fill the unforgiving minute with 60 seconds worth of distance run-
-Yours is the earth and everything that's in it, And-which is more-you'll be a man my son.
+Yours is the earth and everything that's in it,
+And- which is more- you'll be a man my son.
   Rudyard Kipling

 It's better to be a warrior in a garden than a gardener in a war.

 fortis fortuna adiuvat

 Never say never because limits, like fears, are most often an illusion.
   Michael Jordan

-Reading maketh a full man; speaking a ready man; writing, an exact man.
-(Francis Bacon)
+Reading maketh a full man;
+speaking a ready man;
+writing, an exact man.
+  Francis Bacon

-"Do the difficult things while they are easy and do the great things while they are small.
+Do the difficult things while they are easy and do the great things while they are small.
-A journey of a thousand miles must begin with a single step."
+A journey of a thousand miles must begin with a single step.
--- Lao Tzu
+  Lao Tzu

 When boiled
 ...a carrot gets softer
 ...an egg gets harder
 ...and coffee changes the water itself

-The reasonable man adapts himself to the world; the unreasonable one persists in trying to adapt the world to himself.
+The reasonable man adapts himself to the world;
+the unreasonable one persists in trying to adapt the world to himself.
 Therefore, all progress depends on the unreasonable man.
   George Bernard Shaw

 You can easily judge the character of a man by how he treats those who can do nothing for him.
 	Malcolm S. Forbes

 Where the spirit does not work with the hand there is no art.
 	Leonardo da Vinci

-“It is said that when Wesley and Whitefield were at odds on theology and ecclesiastical matters, one of Wesley’s adherents asked him, “Do you think we shall see Mr. Whitefield in heaven?”
+It is said that when Wesley and Whitefield were at odds on theology and ecclesiastical matters, one of Wesley’s adherents asked him,
+“Do you think we shall see Mr. Whitefield in heaven?”
 “No,” he answered, “I do not.
 I think he will be so near the Throne, and you and I so far away, that we shall not get within sight of him.”
 	G. B. Wilcox

 He who knows not and knows not that he knows not is a fool; shun him.
 He who knows not and knows that he knows not is simple; teach him.
 He who knows and knows not that he knows is asleep; wake him.
 He who knows and knows that he knows is wise; follow him.
 	Arabic Proverb

 The day soldiers stop bringing you their problems is the day you have stopped leading them.
 	Colin Powell

 If they come for the innocent without stepping over your dead body, cursed be your religion and your life.
 	Dorothy Day